TejPrakash18/TejPrakash18/README.md

 ### 🙋🏻‍♂️ About Me
 Hi there!
 I'm Tej Upadhyay, a developer passionate about creating robust and scalable Android applications.
-I pursued my Bachelor of Computer Applications (BCA), and since then, I've been honing my skills in Android and Java development.
+I pursued my Bachelor of Computer Applications (BCA), and since then, I've been honing my skills in front-end and Java development.

 ### ⚙️ What I Do:
-- 🧩 **Frontend:** I am familiar with `XML`, `Material`, `Jetpack compose`, `MVVM`,`MVC` `thymeleaf` `And Tailwind CSS`,  to build dynamic and responsive user interfaces.
+- 🧩 **Frontend:** I am familiar with `React`, `Material`, `Redux`, `MVC`, `thymeleaf`, and `Tailwind CSS`  to build dynamic and responsive user interfaces.

-- 🧩 **Backend:** I specialize in `Spring-boot` and `Node.js` to create powerful APIs and backend services.
+- 🧩 **Backend:** I specialize in `Spring-boot`  to create powerful APIs and backend services.

-- 🧩 **Database:** I am proficient with `PostgreSQL` and `mongoose` for managing and scaling data effectively.
+- 🧩 **Database:** I am proficient with PostgreSQL and Mongoose for managing and scaling data effectively.

 ### ⚙️ Additional Skills:
-- 🏆 I have a solid understanding of **Data Structures and Algorithms**, which helps to solve complex problems efficiently.
+- 🏆 I have a solid understanding of **Data Structures and Algorithms**, which helps solve complex problems efficiently.
 - 🏆 I know briefly about **Low-Level Design** for optimal system performance.
-- 🏆 I have the idea of professional skills in **Java** and **Kotlin**, which broadens my ability to work across different technologies.
+🏆 I have professional skills in Java and JavaScript, which broaden my ability to work across different technologies.

 ### ⚙️ Deployment:
 I am also familiar with deployment tools and practices like `Git & GitHub` for version control for deploying applications.

-### 🧑🏻‍💻 Searching Job Opportunities:
+### 🧑🏻‍💻 Searching for Job Opportunities:
 I am currently looking for opportunities as a **Software Development Engineer (SDE)**, **Backend Developer**, **Full Stack Developer**.
 Feel free to connect with me at `tej22upa.dhyay@gmail.com`.
 I’m excited to explore new opportunities and collaborations.